AndreyTsvetkov/react-bootstrap-mobx-ts-webpack/readme.md

-# Just to glue it up in mind
+# Just to glue it up in the mind

+## React

+Used to render and sync html effectively through the virtual DOM.

-## ReactJS
+## Mobx and Mobx-React

-Used to render the view
+Used to store the state and propagate the state changes to the view automagically.

 ## React Bootstrap

-Used to make view composition easier and more clear (`<Panel header="Hello">Content</Panel>` instead of five divs with several classes)
+Used to make view composition easier and more clear (`<Panel header="Hello">Content</Panel>` instead of five divs with several classes).

-## Mobx and Mobx-React

-Used to store the state and propagate the state changes to the view automagically

 ## Typescript